ooibowei/traffic/README.md

-# Hourly Traffic Volume Forecasting App using TBATS & Flask
+# Hourly Traffic Volume Forecasting App using TBATS, Flask and React

 ## **Introduction**
 The objective of this project is to forecast hourly traffic volume at a given traffic station.
 This volume forecast is important to facilitate traffic management decisions.
 For instance, intelligent transport systems can use traffic flow predictions to mitigate congestion.